Have You Ever Wondered How Much

 "Oh come on now; they HAVE to make assessments by law."

-I'm not saying Al didn't deserve the nick, I'm saying it wasn't honest the way it was done by the Feds.
-By the same token, when you go standing on your rights you will get socked in the gut much harder than if you meekly kneel down to put your face deep into the mud and kiss the dirty hand that bites you.
+I'm not saying Al didn't deserve the nick, I'm saying it wasn't honest the way he was done in by the Feds.
+By the same token, when you go face the IRS standing on your rights you will get socked in the gut much harder than if you meekly kneel down to put your face deep into the mud and kiss the dirty hand that bites you.

 Here's PROOF: By eliminating individual income taxes and the IRS bureaucracy the American public would save US 2 trillion dollars annually, in addition to the $11 billion in annual IRS operating costs.
 Where do these figures come from?
 From adding up the cost to citizens to prepare their taxes and to businesses for purchasing legal beagles and accounting personnel to help them cut down on taxes.
 We also have to be careful with using these figures because if our taxes ever are actually lowered substantially there will be a burst of production in a vain attempt to keep pace with consumer spending.